sheifg/shopping-app-typescript/README.md

 ## **Shopping App TypeScript**

 ### *Project Description:*
-Shopping App TypeScript is a React project and it was created using create-react-app.
+Shopping App TypeScript is a React Redux project with Redux Toolkit and it was created using Vite.
 To style the project it was used Tailwind CSS.

 ### *Getting started:*
   - First install all the dependencies: